Here’s what could be affected if the government shuts down again

 Still, even a partial government shutdown could cause a lot of pain.
 Travelers could face delays at airports; many federal workers could miss paychecks, and people may not be able to obtain certain federal loans to buy homes or operate small businesses.

 Although Republicans control Capitol Hill and the White House, they need at least seven Democrats in the Senate to join them to pass a spending package under the chamber’s rules.
-The House last week approved legislation to fund the government for the rest of the fiscal year.
+The House last week approved legislation to fund the rest of the government through the end of the fiscal year on September 30.

-But Senate Democrats are now vowing to block the House-passed bill unless several reforms are made to DHS or unless DHS funding is spun off separately — changes that would require another vote in the House.
-Senate Republicans, however, want to avoid amending the spending bill and hope that the Trump administration’s recent actions to calm tensions between DHS and Minnesota could stave off a shutdown.
+But Senate Democrats see Friday’s funding deadline as an opportunity to push for reforms in DHS’ immigration enforcement operations.
+The chamber’s leaders are working with the White House on a deal to avert the shutdown.

 President Donald Trump is no stranger to government shutdowns.
 He also presided over one in his first term, which lasted 35 days and had been the longest on record until last year.